distubejs/sodium/README.md

 Example set `msvs_version` for your user only:

-    npm config set msvs_version 2015
+    npm config set msvs_version 2022

 Example set `msvs_version` for all users:

-    npm config set msvs_version 2015 --global
+    npm config set msvs_version 2022 --global

-At the moment only 2010, 2012, 2013 and 2015 versions are supported.
+At the moment only 2010, 2012, 2013, 2015, 2017, 2019 and 2022 versions are supported.
+However, later versions will resolve to the latest supported version due to [binary compatibility](https://docs.microsoft.com/en-us/cpp/porting/binary-compat-2015-2017)

 Now run